Baseball coins have been around almost as long as baseball cards.

 While there’s no word yet on all of the Hall of Famers who will be participating in this program, in an interview with L&C Coins owner Lee Crane, Coin Week reported that perhaps as many as 20 Hall of Famers will eventually add their signature to one of the more popular coin collectibles in recent memory.

-See the Baseball Hall of Fame coins on eBay here.
+See the Baseball Hall of Fame coins on eBay here and on Amazon here.